Ventilator Application of Speaking Valves

 Benefits of Using the Passy-Muir Valve during Mechanical Ventilation

 The Passy-Muir® Valve may facilitate weaning from mechanical ventilation.
 Although the primary purpose of the valve was for speech when it was first invented, many other benefits have been realized.
-Since the Passy-Muir® Valve remains in a closed position at the end of inspiration, no air leaks back out through the tracheostomy tube.
+Since the Passy-Muir® Valve remains in a closed position at the end of inspiration, no air leaks back out through the tracheostomy tube and more normal physiology is restored.
 Other benefits during mechanical ventilation include: Restored positive airway pressure, facilitates ventilator weaning, may improve oxygenation, restored cough reflex, facilitates secretion management, improved swallowing and may reduce aspiration, improved smell and taste and facilitates infection control.

 Sutt, L et al (2016) demonstrated improved ventilation with the Passy-Muir valve in individuals on mechanical ventilation.
 The researchers measured end expiratory lung volumes with end expiratory lung impedance and reported improved lung recruitment when using the Passy Muir® speaking valve.
 Improved lung recruitment was maintained for at least 15 minutes, even after the valve was removed.
-The researchers attribute this maintenance to the return of a more normal upper airway resistance since exhalation occurred through the larynx and upper airway.
+The researchers attribute this maintenance to the return of a more normal upper airway resistance since exhalation occurs through the larynx and upper airway with the Passy-Muir Valve in place.

 Procedure for Placing a Speaking Valve during Mechanical Ventilation